Muzammal-Naseer/starter-academic/content/authors/hanan/_index.md

 - Grad Students
 ---

-Hanan is working to understand how to extract complementary features from a given dataset.
-His work focuses on optimizing Neural Networks under data scarcity scenarios for the task of classification, segmentation, detection, or a combination of them all.
+Hanan is working to understand how to combine and optimize self-supervised and supervised objectives for the label-efficient learning.
+His work focuses on optimizing Neural Networks under data scarcity scenarios for the task of classification, segmentation, and detection.

 **Research Outputs**